johndef64/pychatgpt/README.md

 The module provides the following main functions:

 1. `op.ask_gpt(prompt, *parameters*)`:
-This function takes a prompt as input and generates a response from the GPT chosen model.
+This basic function takes a prompt as input and generates a single response from the GPT chosen model.
 It returns the generated response and logs the conversation in the `chat_log.txt` file.
 You can simply use `op.ask_gpt(prompt)` and keep the default parameters.

 2. `op.send_message(message,*parameters*)`:
-This function allows for a more interactive conversation with the GPTchosen model.
+This main function allows for a more interactive conversation with the GPT chosen model.
 It takes a message as input, generates a response from the model, and updates the conversation history.
 It also logs the conversation in the `chat_log.txt` file.
+This function is implemented with GPT vision, Text2Speech and Dall-E functionalities.
 Use `op.send_message(message)` keeping the default *parameters* or change them as function operators:

 ```python